piccolo-orm/piccolo/docs/src/piccolo/migrations/create.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

-Auto migrations can accomodate most schema changes.
+Auto migrations can accommodate most schema changes.
 There may be some rare edge
 cases where a single migration is trying to do too much in one go, and fails.
 To avoid these situations, create auto migrations frequently, and keep them
 fairly small.